The Positive Impacts Of Tourism – Meet Our Zumbee

 Supporting Local – Why is it important to support local businesses?

-Let’s start this post with an experience I recently had.
-I am from the rural county of Devon in the UK – based in a small town on the on the edge of Dartmoor National Park.
-I return there when I’m not in Mongolia.
-The small town was hosting its annual local Food and Music Festival.
-It’s a celebration of…
+Let’s start this post with a recent experience I had.
+I’m originally from the rural county of Devon in the UK, based in a small town on the edge of Dartmoor National Park.
+I return there when I’m not in Mongolia, and it was during one of my visits that I had an eye-opening moment about the importance of supporting…